Kidzonio/OOP-Tutorial/README.md

 # OOP-Tutorial
-Util Lib of OOP
+**Util Lib of OOP**

 # Object Definition.

-Material or abstract thing that can be perceived by the senses and described through its characteristics, behaviors and current states.
+* Material or abstract thing that can be perceived by the senses and described through its characteristics, behaviors and current **states**.

 # What is Object?